-It is tempting to stop taking an antibiotic as soon as you feel better.
-But the full treatment is necessary to kill the disease-causing bacteria.
-Failure to do so can result in the need to resume treatment later and may promote the spread of antibiotic-resistant properties among harmful bacteria.
+It's tempting to stop taking an antibiotic as soon as you feel better.
+But you need to take the full treatment to kill the disease-causing bacteria.
+If you don't take an antibiotic as prescribed, you may need to start treatment again later.
+If you stop taking it, it can also promote the spread of antibiotic-resistant properties among harmful bacteria.

 For many years, the introduction of new antibiotics outpaced the development of antibiotic resistance.
-In recent years, however, the pace of drug resistance has contributed to an increasing number of health care problems.
+In recent years, however, the pace of drug resistance has led to a growing number of health care problems.

 - More-expensive treatments

 The proper use of antibiotics — often called antibiotic stewardship — can help:

 - Extend the life span of current antibiotics

 - Protect people from antibiotic-resistant infections

 - Avoid side effects from using antibiotics incorrectly

 Many hospitals and medical associations have applied new guidelines to diagnose and treat infections.
 These guidelines have been made to ensure effective treatments are given for bacterial infections and to reduce incorrect use of antibiotics.